 Keeping kids with ASD connected during the pandemic can be a challenge.
 Online learning is useful but presents its own set of obstacles to overcome.
 Also, keeping kids connected online for social purposes is becoming more and more important.
 Parents and caregivers need to learn how to navigate the variety of virtual learning environments and foster social connections online.
 They need to do so while still being keenly aware of burnout from too much screen time.
 Fortunately, Ascend Autism can help.

 Our telehealth services are just one way families can prepare and get the support they need.
 We believe in harnessing as many resources as possible to give individuals with ASD, their family, and caregivers the tools they need to be as effective as possible in treating, coping with and accommodating ASD.
 Some of our services include:

-Ascend Autism works with families across New York, Connecticut, New Hampshire, and Massachusetts.
-Reach out to us today at 877.323.8668 to discover how we can help you fill out our convenient online form.
+Ascend Autism works with families across New York and Connecticut.
+Reach out to us today at (877) 323-8668 to discover how we can help you fill out our convenient online form.